 - Use wooden blocks to rebuild the palace

-While kids enjoy messing about with the displays, it’s not uninteresting for adults, too.
+While kids enjoy messing about with the displays, the museum has some interesting bits for adults, too.

-The Bergl Rooms, for example, are stunningly impressive, with their walls painted to look like a river jungle landscape.
+The stunningly-impressive Bergl Rooms, for example, have walls painted to look like a river jungle landscape.

 Various items from the past (such as dressing table equipment or a dinner service) complement the kid-friendly elements, and it’s quite amusing to see how incredibly old the imperial children look in the paintings.